cirocosta/go-monero/README.md

 Flags:
   -a, --address string             full address of the monero node to reach out to (default "http://localhost:18081") -h, --help                       help for daemon
+  -p, --password string            password to supply for rpc auth
-      --request-timeout duration   how long to wait until considering the request a failure (default 1m0s) -v, --verbose                    dump http requests and responses to stderr
+      --request-timeout duration   max wait time until considering the request a failure (default 1m0s) --tls-ca-cert string         certificate authority to load
+      --tls-client-cert string     tls client certificate to use when connecting --tls-client-key string      tls client key to use when connecting -k, --tls-skip-verify            skip verification of certificate chain and host name -u, --username string            name of the user to use during rpc auth -v, --verbose                    dump http requests and responses to stderr

 Use "monero daemon [command] --help" for more information about a command.